marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 #### Testing with assertions

-Our first test assured us that `startResetPasswordProcess` works correctly when given email address of unknown user.
+Our first test assured us that `startResetPasswordProcess` works correctly with email address of unknown user.
 Now it is time to check if it also works correctly given email addresses of existing user.
-Our second test will check if given valid email address `UserServiceImpl` generates a new token for `User` and sets it exiry date correctly.
+Our second test will check if given valid email address `UserServiceImpl` generates a new token for `User` and sets it expiry date correctly.
 We also will check that user password is not altered in any way by starting reset password process (it should change only when we *finish* password change process).